8 places to spend your gap year

 Discover geothermal wonders in Rotorua, live out your Lord of the Rings fantasy at Hobbiton, hike up a glacier on the rugged west coast of the South Island, and kayak alongside wild dolphins in the Bay of Islands.
 This is just a small taster of all the mind-blowing adventures you can embark on in New Zealand.

-Best for: adventurous explorers
+Best for: adventurous gap year explorers

 If you're ready to venture further afield, consider a gap year in Chile!
-With roads less-travelled than those in neighbouring countries like Argentina and Brazil, Chile is a gap year dream.
+With roads less-travelled than those in neighbouring countries like Argentina and Brazil, Chile is an gap year dream.
 Explorers relish Patagonia's jaw-dropping nature and scenery, and urban adventurers enjoy exploring the country's vibrant cities.